square/Cleanse/README.rst

         return true
     }

 Now, if we ran the app as is, it would blow up.
-We haven't told cleanse how to make a `PropertyInjector<AppDelegate>`, so let's do that.
+We haven't told Cleanse how to make a `PropertyInjector<AppDelegate>`, so let's do that.
 For the simplest app delegates, we need to populate just one property:

 .. code-block:: swift